VladislavsJ/New_Washer/readme1.md

 1. **Content Adaptation**: Tailors news content based on the reader's professional background (IT or Business) and expertise level
 2. **Query Generation/web scrapping** using LLM generates the query, that is used to get links from google search, and to scrap the web
-3. **Fact Verification**: Cross-checks the article's claims against external sources to evaluate accuracy
+3. **Fact Verification, RAG**: some sort of RAG, Cross-checks the article's claims against external sources to evaluate accuracy, and if llm training data is old is may correct it using newest data from the web

  processes json and returns both refined content and a verification report + refernce links.